slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 do it using the web user interface.

-With the connector loaded in SlipStream, a new section in the configuration page will appear, allowing you to configure how the connector is to communicate with the IaaS cloud endpoint.
+With the connector loaded in SlipStream, a new section in the configuration page will appear, allowing you to configure how the connector should communicate with the IaaS cloud endpoint.

 ![SlipStream Configuation - EC2 section]